Last reviewed:

 Shadow AI refers to the use of generative AI models by employees without validation or framing from their company.
 Widespread in 2025-2026, it creates legal, financial (leakage of business data to public models), and quality (unaudited outputs integrated into client deliverables) risks.

 Shadow AI is the AI equivalent of shadow IT, extended in 2024-2025 to nearly all companies.
 The figures converge: 35.9% of US workers used generative AI by December 2025 (Federal Reserve Bank of St. Louis), a significant portion in shadow mode, without declaration to their employer.
+A PagerDuty/Wakefield Research survey (fielded April 2026, 1,250 office professionals in non-IT roles at companies with $500M+ revenue) quantifies the scale on the corporate side: 66% have used an AI tool they believed was not permitted, and 88% shared work-related information with it — including 34% customer data and 31% financial or confidential documents.
 Four mechanisms feed shadow AI.
 The free nature of consumer tools (ChatGPT, Claude.ai): an employee only needs a personal email address.
 Perceived performance: public models produce useful results immediately.
 Slowness of official deployment: between identifying a need and providing a validated tool, several months often pass.
 Lack of explicit policy: without a written AI policy, employees interpret silence as tacit authorisation.
+These mechanisms show up in the data: 89% of users first adopted the tool in their personal life, 44% use it to work around the limits of company-approved tools, and 38% have delivered AI-assisted work without disclosing it.
 Frequent consequences: transmission of confidential documents to external models, use of outputs in deliverables without legal review.

 Concrete example